fal-works/p5js-templates/docs/README.md

 - By the way VS Code has also its own default formatter.
 In many cases Prettier might be more useful but sometimes you might rather prefer the default one.

 - Some templates require the command-line `npm run build` to be run for building the sketch (see also "npm scripts" below).
-Here you can use the shortcut keys `Ctrl+Shift+B` or `⇧⌘B` instead of manually typing and running the command.
+Here you can use the shortcut keys `Ctrl + Shift + B` or `⇧⌘B` instead of manually typing and running the command.
 This is defined in the file `.vscode/tasks.json`.

 ### npm related files